TechEnterprises/GuildSkrypt-genesis-blocks/README.md

 geth --datadir "guildskrypt" --genesis guildskrypt-alpha-genesis.json --networkid "6515" --etherbase "0x91404fd245647b7a1a62120407201eace266dc64" console

-The genesis block will have a hash of [c4e098e1...]
+The current genesis block will have a hash of [40981a77...]

 CLI Commands